 Becoming a part of the Meaford Scarecrow Invasion is sometimes inevitable.
-Or so it would seem for Lee Normet, who knew even before buying a house in the town of Meaford that the Scarecrow Invasion was something she would like to be a part of.
+Or so it would seem for Lee Normet, who knew, even before buying a house in Meaford that the Scarecrow Invasion was something she would like to be a part of.

 “It looked like a worthwhile activity that would make others happy,” she says.

 “Volunteer!
 I wish more people knew that getting involved with scarecrows is a very positive thing to do.
 The commitment isn’t very long, it is easy, you don’t need to be especially talented, and it is a great opportunity to meet people.”

 Lee and her wonderful team – which includes Marj Miller, Joan Williams, Jill Degen, June MacPherson, Barb and John Hopper – spend most of their time working on the vignettes that invade Meaford Hall each September.

 “Everyone on the team is so positive and fun.
 Together we seem to come up with great ideas each year for the invasion,” Lee says.